 12. Flinders Chase National Park, Kangaroo Island

 A rugged island wilderness home to abundant wildlife and iconic landmarks including Admiral's Arch and Remarkable Rocks, Flinders Chase National Park is one of the most photographed spots in South Australia.
 Nestled on the north-west corner of Kangaroo Island about an hour's drive from Kingscote, this national park is a mecca for wildlife lovers, avid bushwalkers and beach bums.
-Follow the Kangaroo Island Wilderness Trail and skirt along the remote and spectacular coastline of the Southern Ocean, spotting wildlife and rugged beauty along the way.
-BYO tent and spend the night under the stars.
-Dedicated campgrounds for walkers provide tent-platforms and facilities.
+Jump on a guided Fire Recovery Experience tour and follow the Kangaroo Island Wilderness Trail to witness nature's remarkable post-bushfire regeneration powers.
+See the bush spring back to life, spotting wildlife and rugged beauty along the way.

 Explore South Australia’s best walks